Up to 50% off sofas & mattresses — limited‑time deals.

 Costco Leather Sofa Reviews (2026)

-Costco leather sofas tend to aim for high comfort-per-dollar with familiar silhouettes, deep seats, and materials like top-grain leather on the touch points.
-In our rotation, the best fits were households that want easy wipe-down upkeep and relaxed nightly lounging, while the main drawbacks were heat retention on long sits and seat depths that can overwhelm shorter legs.
+Costco leather sofas usually aim for easy comfort at a strong price-to-feature ratio, with familiar silhouettes, generous seat depths, and top-grain leather on the main touch points.
+In our hands-on testing, they worked best for households that want easy wipe-down care and relaxed nightly lounging, while the main drawbacks were heat buildup on longer sits and seat depths that can feel too generous for shorter legs.

 Product Overview